dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### DCGAN

 DCGAN stands for "Deep Convolution GAN".
 LAPGAN [paper](https://arxiv.org/pdf/1506.05751) developed an approach to iteratively scale low resolution generated images give that CNN had not great success to provide great image outputs with GAN in previous attempts.
 The authors of [DCGAN](https://arxiv.org/pdf/1511.06434) after exploring several models identified a family of CNN architectures which train GAN stably and generate high quality images.
-To achieve that they proposed 3 major changes to CNN architectures. <span class='saddlebrown'>First, replace all pooling functions with strided convolutions for D and fractional convolutions for G, allowing the network to learn its own spatial downsampling.
+To achieve that they proposed 3 major changes to CNN architectures. <span class='green'>First, replace all pooling functions with strided convolutions for D and fractional convolutions for G, allowing the network to learn its own spatial downsampling.
 Second, get rid of any fully-connected layers in both G and D CNN architectures.
 Third, use batchnorm in both G and D, which stabilizes model learning by normalizing input to each unit to have zero mean and unit variance.
 Also, using ReLU as activation for all layers in G with exception of output which uses tanh as activation and using LeakyReLU as activation for all layers in D.</span> Authors also use GAN as feature extractor and use it for classifying CIFAR-10 dataset and achieve accuracy of 82% which is about 2% less than SoTA CNN classifier.

-In short, replace original GAN architecture with family of CNN architectures belonging to DCGAN and boom better results than standard GAN.
+<span class='saddlebrown'>In short, replace original GAN architecture with family of CNN architectures belonging to DCGAN and boom better results than standard GAN.</span>

 ### Results